Air France–KLM Flying Blue Award Sweet Spots Air France–KLM Flying Blue Award Sweet Spots

 Bonus Points

 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
+Enrollment is required for select Amex benefits.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.
+Offers for Bank of America cards mentioned in this post have been updated as of 03/05/2024

 The sheer number of partnerships provides the Flying Blue program with considerable value.
-Points earned on cards such as the Chase Sapphire Preferred® Card, the Citi Premier® Card, and The Platinum Card® from American Express, among many others, can be transferred into Flying Blue at a 1:1 ratio (and usually instantly).
+Points earned on cards such as the Chase Sapphire Preferred® Card, Citi Strata Premier℠ Card, and The Platinum Card® from American Express, among many others, can be transferred into Flying Blue at a 1:1 ratio (and usually instantly).
 Additionally, you can take advantage of the occasional transfer bonus from Chase, Amex, Capital One, Bilt, or Citi to stretch your points even further.

 These are the best uses of your Flying Blue miles.